 If you already have a college degree in any field, and you want to pivot to a cyber security career, consider a bootcamp!
 Most cyber security bootcamps are not for complete tech newbies – so if you’ve never coded before, you should consider a general full stack coding bootcamp first.
 Information Security (InfoSec) classes are a big help for beginners, too.
 Most security bootcamps require one to two years of IT systems or development experience.
 Bootcamp tuitions cost between free to $19,000, and they range in duration from 9-20 weeks.
 Most bootcamps offer financing options.

 Old Dominion University Digital Skills Bootcamp offers two part-time, online programs: Cybersecurity and Digital Marketing.
-Both programs are 400 hours, and can be completed in about 20 weeks.
-Old Dominion University Digital Skills Bootcamp is designed for working...Read our Full Review of Old Dominion University Digital Skills Bootcamp
+Old Dominion University Digital Skills Bootcamp is designed for working professionals with evening and weekend course schedules available.
+Each...Read our Full Review of Old Dominion University Digital Skills Bootcamp